Online | June 10 & 11, 2026

 Register NowWhy a virtual SEMM Conference?

 Affordability and accessibility are the key reasons for offering a virtual conference.
 We want our entire community to have the opportunity to expand their networks and hear diverse perspectives and best practices from across the country and beyond.
+We designed this virtual conference to bridge the gap between vision and execution.
+By prioritizing affordability and accessibility, we’re ensuring our entire community can connect with diverse perspectives and national best practices.

-Register NowDevelop an aligned and student-centric culture across your institution!
+Register NowDevelop an aligned and

 Affordable & Scalable Attendance